mehutonkka/Drink-review-application/README.md

 Top 5 list of contributors who have made the most reviews.

+Most recent reviews and drinks listed on home page.

-Admin to control reviews and other information.
+Admin to control reviews and other information (only one admin for now).

 Current status: